Buffalo Bill Ranch State Historical Park

 Many items and furniture were donated back from family members eager to help support this Cody family house museum.
 The first floor feels like the Cody family had just gone out for a walk, and is set up much to their liking.

-Impressive also are the lovely outdoor areas, with green grass, a pond, trees and the original outdoor structures; including the ice house, food storage, tornado shelter, and one of the original huge barns that has Bill’s wild west show pictures, carriages, etc on one side, and about 30 stalls for horses on the other side.
+Impressive also are the lovely outdoor areas, with green grass, a pond, trees and the original outdoor structures, including the ice house, food storage, tornado shelter, and one of the original huge barns that has Bill’s wild west show pictures, carriages, etc on one side, and about thirty stalls for horses on the other.

 HISTORY